Dream Town aka Oil City had a short history in Waterton Lakes National Park, Alberta, Canada.

 There is no doubt the view of Buchanan Ridge behind would have made the properties scenic.
 There is some evidence of shallow depressions and unexplained boulders lying about.
 A couple of narrow trails branch off from the short interpretive loop and lead to the edge of Cameron Creek.

-To end the day, I stop at one more turnout on the Akamina Parkway to capture a picture of Vimy Peak rising over the east shore of Upper Waterton Lake.
+To end the day, a stop at one more turnout on the Akamina Parkway captures a picture of Vimy Peak rising over the east shore of Upper Waterton Lake.
 In the foreground, at the bottom of the canyon, Cameron Creek rushes towards the venerable Cameron Falls, one of the main attractions in Waterton Village.

-It has been a grand day beginning with the drive from Calgary to Waterton Lakes National Park. hikes to Wall Lake and Forum Lake, and concluded with a stroll in the brief history of 'Dream Town - Ville de Rêve' aka Oil City.
-I shall sleep well tonight.
+This grand day began with the drive from Calgary to Waterton Lakes National Park, followed by hikes to Wall Lake and Forum Lake, and concluded with a stroll in the brief history of 'Dream Town - Ville de Rêve' aka Oil City.